teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 ## Development services

-React, like all over Environments must implement a set of Service Handlers.
+React, like all other Bit Environments must implement a set of Service Handlers.
 Each service corresponds to a specific tool or stage in the component life-cycle, with a default config as set by the base React environment:

 | Service              | Aspect                                                      | Base Configuration                                                                                                                 |
 | -------------------- | ----------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |